anujshah1003/SimpleShapeDataset/README.md

 # SimpleShapeDataset
-A set of simple shape datasets for testing various ML applications
+A set of simple black & white 2d shape datasets for testing various ML applications